pgpkg/pgpkg/docs/pages/manual.md

 below).

 Tests are run as part of every migration.
-During development, you can run a complete schema build from scratch in a temporary database, and run all the tests, with
+During development, you can run a complete schema build from scratch in a temporary database, and run all the tests, using:

     pgpkg test